Visit Merseyside Youth AssociationMYA

 When someone takes their own life, the impact on family and friends is devastating and widespread, with many people throughout the community feeling the aftershocks.

 While the suicide rate in under-20s is relatively low compared with older age groups, rates across all age groups under 25 have been increasing over the last decade in England.
 This increase is particularly apparent among females under 25.
-This increase in rates is now levelling off – however, we must focus action to reverse this trend.
+This increase in rates is now levelling off – however, we must focus on action to reverse this trend.

 Serious about suicide prevention group of characters